mayrocolnago/night/README.md

 ## Utility Functions

-NIGHT includes a wide range of utility functions in the `globals` class:
+NIGHT includes a wide range of utility functions in the `globals` class, along with other modules on `base` folder.

+Some of this functions are:

-### HTTP Requests
+### HTTP Requests (both available in PHP and JS)

 ```php
 // Send a POST request